Lumysilver/Penguins2024/README.md

 - Seaborn

 ## Data
-The Penguin dataset (in CSV format) can be downloaded from here.
+The Penguin dataset (in CSV format) can be loaded from here: https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv

 ## Usage
 The code in this project can be run using Jupyter Notebook.
 The code performs the following steps: